 - V.A.
 Compliance with Objectives: Prepare narratives that summarize each alternative's effectiveness in meeting each objective.
 Alternatives that do not comply with objectives are not acceptable.
 Narratives could be based on effectiveness and efficiency.
 For example: "most effective and least efficient," "least effective and most efficient," or "effective and efficient."
 Or answers could be based on a two-tier rating system such as "complies with objective" and "fully complies with or exceeds objective."
 Use a system that best fits the manager's needs. - V.B.
 Pertinent Data: Data for this section has already been presented, and is duplicated here to help the Agency Administrator(s) confirm their selection of an alternative.
-Complexity is calculated in the page 1 attachments and displayed on page 3, section III.G.
-Size is displayed on page 3, section III.D.
-Suppression Costs are displayed on page 3, section III.F.Resource Values have been calculated and displayed on page 4, section IV.A.
-Probability of Success is calculated in the page 1 attachments and displayed on page 3, section III.H. - V.C.
-External and Internal Influences: Assign information and data occurring at the time the EFSA is signed.
-Identify the Preparedness Index (1 through 5) for national and regional levels.
-Designate the Recourse Availability status.
-The information is available at the Regional Coordination Center.
-Designate "yes" indicating an up-to-date weather forecast has been provided to the Agency Administrator.
-Indicate the Incident Priority assigned regionally by the local MAC group.
+Final Fire Size is displayed on page 3, section III.D.
+Complexity is calculated in the attachments and displayed on page 3, section III.H.
+Costs are displayed on page 3, section III.F.
+Economic Values have been calculated and displayed on page 4.
+Probability of Success/ Consequences of Failure is calculated in the attachments and displayed on page 3, section III.G. - V.C.
+External and Internal Influences: Assign information and data occurring at the time the WFSA is signed.
+Identify the Preparedness Index (1 through 5) for National and Geographic levels.
+If available, indicate the Incident Priority assigned by the MAC group.
+Designate the Resource Availability status.
+This information is available at the Geographic Coordination Center and is needed to select a viable alternative.
+Designate "yes" indicating an up-to-date weather forecast has been provided to and used by the Agency Administrator(s) to evaluate each alternative.
 Assign information to the "other" category as needed by the Agency Administrator(s).